jackyzha0/jackyzha0.github.io/content/thoughts/democracy.md

 		- Framing, style, presentation matters a lot
 - Public-as-protagonist principle
 	- "recommends framing and selecting information to invite readers to view themselves and one another as potential political participants"
-	- Stories should make explicit when it can the ways in which the reading public has a state in how the story unfolds and how the reader can affect its outcome
+	- Stories should make explicit when it can the ways in which the reading public has a stake in how the story unfolds and how the reader can affect its outcome
 		- Not every reader will be a potential protagonist in every story.
 However, every regular reader is likely to encounter a story in which they feel addressed as a potential protagonist eventually
 	- Underlying belief that there are many publics